PseuoDevelopment/JavaGPT/README.md

 As of **April 28, 2025**:

-- 100% **native Java** (no third-party dependencies).
+- 100% **native Java** implementation (no third-party dependencies).
-- HTTP server and educational core functionality are stable.
+- HTTP server and core educational functionality are stable.
+- Actively maintained and open to community contributions.

 ---